Horbenkodev/hugo-blog/content/posts/when-business-analysts-run-into-problems-with-project-requirements-this-is-what-they-do/index.md

 publishDate: 2019-05-30T00:00:00.000Z
 image: How-business-analysts-solve-problems-with-project-requirements.jpg
 og_image: How-business-analysts-solve-problems-with-project-requirements.jpg
-description: One of the main reasons for project failure is poor requirements management.
-In this article, we will give insights on what are project requirements, types of requirements and how to gather requirements to ensure project success.
-We will also give you the answer to what business analysts do to effectively handle project requirements.
-Let’s start with the basics.
+description: Poor requirements management is a key reason for project failure.
+  This article covers the types of requirements, how to gather them, and the role of business analysts.
 promote:
   promote: false
 top: false